davidsaltacc/shadowclient/info.md

 * sticky aim - decrease the mouse sensitivity when aiming near enemies
 * fix searching for settings in the client settings screen, I think it is broken (modulebutton class is the only one that has uhh the thing)
 * better module settings - dedicated screen?
-* optimize the font rendering so it doesn't switch textures for each character
-* optimize clickGui. insane lag on low-end devices - caching? maybe use a debugger/profiler
-* rewrite some of the old modules
 * rewrite some gui code
 * auto updater?
 * optimize light overlay with caching / just don't update every single fucking frame???
 * positionSetting (+ setHere button)
 * killaura mob types
 * voidESP
-* fix blink
 * simple shadowcl <-> shadowcl encrypted chat (simple maybe key-based encoding so messages don't show in server logs)
 * different modes for flight (creative flight-like)
 * arrow dodge